L'Escalade: Celebration

 Geneva Medal 1840 Commemoration of L'Escalade 1602, obverse.

 Geneva Medal 1840 Commemoration of L'Escalade 1602, reverse.
 It shows the 17 names of Genevese killed directly in the battle.

 Although the armed conflict actually took place after midnight, in the early morning on 12 December, celebrations and other commemorative activities are usually held on 11 December or the closest weekend.
 Celebrations include a large marmite (cauldron) made of chocolate and filled with marzipan vegetables and candies wrapped in the Geneva colours of red and gold.
-It is customary for the eldest and youngest in the room to smash the marmite, while reciting, "Ainsi périrent les ennemis de la République! " (Thus perished the enemies of the Republic), referring to the legend of Catherine Cheynel.
+It is customary for the eldest and youngest in the room to smash the marmite, while reciting, "Qu'ainsi périssent les ennemis de la République! " (May the enemies of the republic thus perish), referring to the legend of Catherine Cheynel.
 Other traditions include mulled wine, large servings of vegetable soup, and children in various types of costumes knocking on people's doors and singing l'Escalade songs for candies.
 It is also common for children in school to prepare vegetable soup, which is served to parents and families that night.
 Teenagers tend to throw eggs, shaving cream, and flour at each other as part of the celebration.
 The high school students parade together by first going to "conquer" each other and end up in the central square of the old town after walking through the rues basses to the plaine de Plainpalais and back.

 There is also a parade on Friday evening.
 The names of the eighteen Genevese fatalities—Jacques Billon died of his wounds a year later—are called out one by one.
 The historical procession on Sunday features around 800 people from old Genevese families wearing historical costumes, some of whom carry the remaining fragments of the ladders used by the Savoyards and ride horses.
 This parade, organised since 1926 by the Compagnie de 1602, attracts tens of thousand spectators annually.